Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 8
 * !-Count: 59

-The Lock boss fight will most likely waste you some time here.
-If you get close to him fast enough, you can stun him by Taunting, then hit him with a Soul Spin and then repeat.
-Otherwise, catch him while in the air and engage the Skeletons only if they're too close.
-Lock will jump up in the air to attack you from above.
-If a shadow appears underneath you, dodge out of the shadow.

-All the combo and exclamation marks can be done during the dance segment against the Mega Spider.
-Check **Damcel in Distress** for how to fight the boss.
-To speed-up the boss fight, remember to charge Square and then do a combo against the tiny spiders immediately followed up by Soul Spin for dealing the most damage.
+**Time**\
+You just need to go straight to the building full of spiderwebs and into the boss fight.
+On your way, a Lock boss fight will start.
+Best way to deal with him is to go to him, taunt him, and Soul Spin him, and then repeat.
+If done correctly, you'll see his health drop rapidly.

+You can't speed-up the boss fight, so just take any chances as they present themselves.

+**Combo**\
+The combo can be done through a perfect combo dance against the Mega Spider.
+The same applies with !-Count.

+**Damage**\
+You can maybe accidentally expose yourself to get hit by the Skeletons while trying to hit Lock, but that's about it.

+Only real danger to get hit is in the boss fight.
+Refer to **Arachnophobia** for more about it.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248681.png">